 - “Next key color”: A specified number X of particles of each defined gradient color are created, then the next gradient color is used for the next X particles, and so on.
 The number of particles created at each color must be specified.

-- “Color from layer”: each particle gets its birth color from the source pixel beneath its creation position.
+- (Plugin version only) “Color from layer”: each particle gets its birth color from the source pixel beneath its creation position.
 The “Update Color from Layer” option means that the particle resamples the source image as it moves.

 The alpha gradient shows the particle alpha over its life, and clicking the alpha gradient opens the alpha editor.